-"THAT subject always to the Companies Act 2016, Constitution of the Company and approvals from Bursa Malaysia Securities Berhad and any other governmental/regulatory bodies, where such approval is necessary, authority be and is hereby given to the Directors pursuant to Section 75 of the Companies Act 2016 to issue and allot not more than ten percent (10%) of the total number of issued shares (excluding treasury shares) of the Company at any time upon any such terms and conditions and for such purposes as the Directors may in their absolute discretion deem fit or in pursuance of offers, agreements or options to be made or granted by the Directors while this approval is in force until the conclusion of the next Annual General Meeting of the Company pursuant to Section 76 of the Companies Act 2016 and that the Directors be and are hereby further authorised to make or grant offers, agreements or options which would or might require shares to be issued after the expiration of the approval hereof."
+"THAT subject always to the Companies Act 2016, Constitution of the Company and approvals from Bursa Malavsia Securities Berhad and any other governmental/regulatory bodies, where such approval is necessary, authority be and is hereby given to the Directors pursuant to Section 75 of the Companies Act 2016 to issue and allot not more than ten percent (10%) of the total number of issued shares (excluding treasury shares) of the Company at any time upon any such terms and conditions and for such purposes as the Directors may in their absolute discretion deem fit or in pursuance of offers, agreements or options to be made or granted by the Directors while this approval is in force until the conclusion of the next Annual General Meeting of the Company pursuant to Section 76 of the Companies Act 2016 and that the Directors be and are hereby further authorised to make or grant offers, agreements or options which would or might require shares to be issued after the expiration of the approval hereof."

-8. CONTINUING IN OFFICE AS INDEPENDENT NON-EXECUTIVE Ordinary Resolution 8 DIRECTOR - MR WONG YOKE KONG
+8. CONTINUING IN OFFICE AS INDEPENDENT NON-EXECUTIVE Ordinary Resolution 7 DIRECTOR - MR WONG YOKE KONG

-"THAT subject to approval of the shareholders on Ordinary Resolution 2, authority be and is hereby given to Mr Wong Yoke Kong who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue act as an Independent Non-Executive Director of the Company."
+"THAT authority be and is hereby given to Mr Wong Yoke Kong who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue act as an Independent Non-Executive Director of the Company."

-9. CONTINUING IN OFFICE AS INDEPENDENT NON-EXECUTIVE Ordinary Resolution 9 DIRECTOR - MR CHONG CHEE FIRE
+9. CONTINUING IN OFFICE AS INDEPENDENT NON-EXECUTIVE Ordinary Resolution 8 DIRECTOR - MR CHONG CHEE FIRE